More stories will be added soon!

 My name is Jeremy Anderson from Walthill, NE.
 When I left NECC, I took a job as Sports Director at KTCH in Wayne, NE.
 My broadcasting career has given me the opportunity to see many places, and meet many great faces, including interviewing some of the top sports and political figures in our state and across the country.
 It opened up opportunities for me to grow as a person, and put me in places that I could have never imagined prior to attending Northeast.

 I’ve made stops not only in Wayne, but Scottsbluff, NE; Fairbury, NE; Newcastle, Wyoming, with each community and each radio station offering its own benefits to put towards what I am doing now.
-For the past three years, I have called Chadron, Nebraska my home, working with Chadrad Communications (AM 610 KCSR/FM 107.7 KBPY).
+For the past several years, I have called Chadron, Nebraska my home, working with Chadrad Communications (AM 610 KCSR/FM 107.7 KBPY).
 I began as the News Director in 2012, before being shifted to the Production Director role and On-Air staff.
 Now I am the Sports Director and Operations Manager fulfilling all of the play-by-play duties for football, volleyball, and basketball as well as hosting shows on both our AM and FM stations.
 I am also the first line of hiring at Chadrad Communications.

 I couldn’t have found my way in the business without the start I was given in the broadcasting department at NECC.
 With the latest technology in radio broadcasting, I was entering the profession on the same level as several of those who had already made footprints in the industry.
 I was prepared to step up to the plate and use my skills to enhance the broadcast of any station that I may occupy.
 From air shifts, to play by play, and conducting the daily operations of a full service radio station that Northeast has to offer, there were no areas of the business that were too great to handle.